 Proven and Experienced Management Team.
 Our senior management team is composed of seasoned executives with extensive expertise in the telecommunications industry as well as knowledge of the markets in which we operate.
 The members of our senior management team have an average of over 20 years of experience in the telecommunications industry and have been working together at Cogent for several years.
 Several members of the senior management team have been working together at Cogent since 2000.
-Our senior management team has designed and built our network and led the integration of our network assets, customers and service offerings we acquired through 13 significant acquisitions.
+Our senior management team has designed and built our network and led the integration of our network assets and customers we acquired through 13 significant acquisitions and managed the expansion and growth of our business.